Breast cancer is the most common malignancy affecting women in the UK.

-Following referral with suspected breast cancer patients will be reviewed in the ‘one-stop breast clinic’.
+Following referral for suspected breast cancer, patients will be reviewed in the ‘one-stop breast clinic’.

 The one-stop breast clinic incorporates a triple assessment in one appointment.
 It requires localities to have access to appropriate specialists and diagnostic equipment but offers patients a convenient and efficient service.